InteractiveSalesPotentialEstimation/Sales-Potential-Estimation-Data-Quality-Visualization/README.md

-due to bugs the repo from the bibliography could not be adapted. here is a link to the repo
+"Due to technical issues, the repository from the bibliography couldn't be updated.
+However, you can access the project through the following link:

-Check out the project on GitHub: [Tool Consumption Analysis](https://github.com/johndoe/tool-consumption-analysis)
+Check out the project on GitHub: [Tool Consumption Analysis]([https://github.com/johndoe/tool-consumption-analysis](https://github.com/InteractiveSalesPotentialEstimation/ECML-Repo))